overturetool/overturetool.github.io/_workshops/16th-Overture-Workshop.md

 date: 2018-07-14
 location: Oxford, UK
 ---
-# THE 16TH OVERTURE WORKSHOP: New Capabilities and Applications for Model-based Systems Engineering
+# THE 16TH OVERTURE WORKSHOP

 ## LOCATION AND REGISTRATION

 **Location: Oxford University, United Kingdom**

-Room TBC (either the Maths and Blavatnik buildings): http://www.floc2018.org/venues/
+_Room TBC_ (either the Maths and Blavatnik buildings): <http://www.floc2018.org/venues/>

-Please register for the workshop via http://www.floc2018.org/register/ and consider booking your travel and accommodation early as the workshop is in the busy tourist season in Oxford.
-Acoomodation details can be found at http://www.floc2018.org/accommodation/.
+Please register for the workshop via <http://www.floc2018.org/register/> and consider booking your travel and accommodation early as the workshop is in the busy tourist season in Oxford.
+Acoomodation details can be found at <http://www.floc2018.org/accommodation/>.

 ## PROGRAMME